-If heading to Havana – or at least anywhere the temperature gets above 20 degrees Celsius – team yours with a pair of cuffed cotton shorts and suede loafers.
+If heading to Havana – or at least anywhere the temperature gets above 20 degrees C – team yours with a pair of cuffed cotton shorts and suede loafers.
 “If you’re more into the rebellious youth culture of the 1950s, opt for Cuban collar shirt with skinny jeans and cuff the shirt sleeves instead,” adds Banham.

 Throwing a classic Cuban collar shirt into the mix is a foolproof way to jazz up a summer look.
-When it comes to offerings that tick variety and value for money, high street mainstay Topman is right up there with the best.
+When it comes to offerings that tick variety and value for money, high street mainstay Topman is up there with the best.
 A huge selection of prints and patterns make it the perfect choice for staying on top of the trends, season after season.

 Since its inception in the early 1970s, UK-based label French Connection has been cementing its name as a purveyor of well-designed, fashionable clothing, not to mention tongue-in-cheek advertising campaigns.
 As far as its Cuban collar shirts go, look out for clean, understated designs for an instant touch of effortless cool.

-For a dizzying array of options at unbeatably low prices, Boohoo Man’s collection is an excellent shout.
+For a dizzying array of options at unbeatable prices, Boohoo Man’s collection is an excellent shout.
 Think on-trend cuts and prints, at prices so affordable that you could completely rejuvenate your summer wardrobe without your wallet bursting into flames.
 Not something to be sniffed at, given the unpredictable financial climate.

 Orlebar Brown Founder Adam Brown has built an entire brand around sophisticated swimwear and beach-ready apparel with a premium edge.
 The label’s luxury takes on the classic Cuban collar shirt blend style, quality and wearability to seamless effect.
 For timeless pool-side silhouettes, that wouldn’t look out of place at an al fresco evening meal, Orlebar Brown is the one.

-Founded in Barcelona in 1984 by two brothers, Mango has since established itself as a leading name in fast-fashion on high streets worldwide.
+Founded in Barcelona in 1984 by two brothers, Mango has since established itself as a leading name in fast fashion on high streets worldwide.
 A great selection of Cuban collar shirts, in a variety of prints, patterns and block colours make this the perfect place to stay on top of the ever-changing trends and keep your finger firmly on the pulse.